Malafas/OpenRA/ADS/STYLE.md

 The basic in-game mechanics are founded in:

+####Implicit

+The main activity in which the user will spend time is on micro-managing the system's actors.
+Each actor has a set of abilities and features which delimits the spectrum of his usage, consequently imposing managing strategies to the user's orders.

 ####Explicit

-The main activity the user will spend time is on micro-managing the system's actors.
-Each actor has a set of abilities and features which delimits the spectrum of his usage, and

-####Implicit
+Once embedded into the active system, the actor will have pre-setted reactions to their environment.
+This set of conditions is mutable because some of them are configurable by the user, but the actor will always be standing by to the environment interaction.